Why Are the ARIMA and SARIMA not Sufficient: The General ARMA-SIN Model

 \section{The General ARMA-SIN Model}

-Since this paper concerns the wide-sense stationary stochastic process, and according to Theorem \ref{thm:wold-decom}, a WSS process could be decomposed into a ARMA process and a sum of sine processes, therefore, this paper refers to our methodology as ARMA-SIN.
-ARMA is for regular process (ARMA process), while SIN is for predictable process (sum of sine processes).
-Note that the variant mean non-stationary process could be handled by DFT, thus, as discussed before, it is the special case of wide-sense stationary stochastic process.

-Besides, our ARMA-SIN is based on SADFA (spectral analysis and digital filtering approach) and Box-Jenkins methodology.
-In detail, when we have a general time series, we first use SADFA to transform it to be rational-spectra wide-sense stationary and then use Box-Jenkins methodology to model the transformed series.
-Thus, SIN is for SADFA, while ARMA is for Box-Jenkins methodology.
-In summary, ARMA-SIN proposed in this paper is not only a model for stochastic process but also a methodology for time series analysis and processing.
+According to Theorem \ref{thm:wold-decom}, any WSS time series has two components: an ARMA part and a complex-valued exponential sum (i.e., sum of sine time functions) part.
+Therefore, the ARMA-SIN \textbf{model} is for a general non-stationary time series where SIN means the sum of SINe functions.
+Besides, our analysis in this paper is based on SADFA (spectral analysis and digital filtering approach) and Box-Jenkins methodology.
+In detail, when we have a general time series, we first use SADFA to transform it to be wide-sense stationary and then use Box-Jenkins methodology to model the transformed series.
+Thus, the term ARMA-SIN in this paper is also referred to a time series analysis \textbf{method} where SIN is for SADFA and ARMA is for Box-Jenkins methodology.

-In Algorithm \ref{alg:ARMA-SIN}, we will detail the methodology of ARMA-SIN.
+In Algorithm \ref{alg:ARMA-SIN}, we detail the methodology of ARMA-SIN.